HomeOfVapourSynthEvolution/VapourSynth-Waifu2x-w2xc/README.md

 * processor: Sets target processor.
 Any non-negative value supersedes the choice from `gpu`.
 Use `list_proc` to get the index of the available processors.

-* list_proc: Whether the processors list is drawn on the frame.
+* list_proc: Whether to draw the processors list on the frame.

-* log: Whether the internal processing stats are written to stdout.
+* log: Whether to write the internal processing stats to stdout.

 Compilation